NEUBIAS/training-resources/_modules/lut.md

   - Visualise the pixel values of an image.

 motivation: >
   Images are a collection of a lot (millions) of values, which is information that is hard to process for our human brains.
-Thus, one typically assigns a color to each distinct value, by means of lookup tables (LUTs).
+Thus, one typically assigns a color to each distinct value, by means of a lookup table (LUT).

 concept_map: >
   graph TD